gsalvatori/epsilon/README.md

 What are we talking about?
 ---
 Basically, approximate string matching or fuzzy string searching is a technique / method in text processing to find strings that match a certain pattern, considering that one or both of them can suffered some kind of error.
-Most algorithms will return an integer as a closeness measurement of a match, in terms of the number of operations necessary to convert the target string into an exact match; some of them don't treat transposition, so you have to decide which algorithm choose , considering temporal complexity, memory complexity and the form of your strings set.
+Most algorithms will return an integer as a closeness measurement of a match, in terms of the number of operations necessary to convert the target string into an exact match; some of them don't treat transposition, or maybe they can't be the right approach for your goal.
+So you have to decide which algorithm to choose, considering temporal complexity, memory complexity and the form of your strings set.

 Features
 ---